theanam/pochaslider/README.md

 * Per element timing
 * Per element effect
 * Easily customizable
+* keyboard navigation
+* Presentation mode (can be used as presentation)
 * Responsive as you like
 * takes five minute to learn and start working
 * Small codebase, easily customizable